see also LoF Marketing; Motion Pictures; Advertising

 4. Links to news sources about film/TV awards

 For Your Consideration is a heading frequently used in advertisements in entertainment trade publications such as Variety and The Hollywood Reporter.
-They are specifically directed towards members of groups in the entertainment industry, most commonly the Academy of Motion Picture Arts and Sciences, which annually presents the Academy Awards celebrating the best in motion pictures, (or the Hollywood Foreign Press Association, which awards the Golden Globes) or the Academy of Television Arts and Sciences which presents the Primetime Emmy Awards for television.
+They are specifically directed towards members of groups in the entertainment industry, most commonly the Academy of Motion Picture Arts and Sciences, which annually presents the Academy Awards celebrating the best in motion pictures, (or the Hollywood Foreign Press Association, which previously sponsored the Golden Globes) or the Academy of Television Arts and Sciences which presents the Primetime Emmy Awards for television.
 Source: Wikipedia (note: hyperlinks added by media educator Frank Baker)

 In the fall of 2016, Lionsgate broke with tradition choosing to use the phrase “Consider This” in ads for its films.
 Other film studios have subsequently used the word “consider.”